mard4/intromlproject/README.md

 #### Testing
 Now that our model is ready, we can test it.

-Open the `testing-main.py` and notice how the file is extremely similar to the training one.
-The most important thing is to make sure to select the correct model and path to your save file (a file ending in .pth) to load its weights.
-Make sure that the test dataset is loaded correctly.
-Then just run the file from the virtual environment like we did for the training one.

-## Reference
+Open the `config.yaml` and select the checkpoint you saved after training (it's done automatically) and set the boolean value for testing to True.
 ## Authors
 - [Lorenzo Chicco](https://github.com/lorenzochicco99/)
 - [Martina D'Angelo](https://github.com/mard4/)